tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/during/week1.md

 #### Lecture

-Motivating Problem: Write code to sing the "5 little monkeys song."
+**Problem of the Day:** Write code to sing the "5 little monkeys song."

 * Assignment Review
 * Terminal